Best web scraping tools for 2026

 - “I need to scrape 100,000 pages by tomorrow and I have a budget.”

-- Go with ZenRows or Bright Data.
-The time you save on proxies pays for itself.
+- ZenRows or Bright Data.
+The time saved on proxies pays for itself.

-- “I am building an AI app and need context for my LLM.”
+- “I’m building an AI app and need context for my LLM.”

 Monitoring the digital ecosystem